 All you need are two ingredients to make fresh soy milk: soybeans and water.
-Just soak the soybeans overnight, blend, strain, and boil.
+Just soak the soybeans overnight.
+The blend, strain, and boil.
+Sweeten with honey, if desired.
 Serve hot, so good!

 We've been making soy milk at home ever since I was a kid.
 Hot and fresh, it beats anything you can buy from the store.

 Homemade Soy Milk

 My mom had this cool soy milk maker (we got ours from Don Quijote, a popular Asian supermarket).
 We would bring it out on weekends and make soy milk together.
 Then we would sit down for breakfast with hot mugs of soy milk and watch morning tv.